Chapter 0:

 Akira smirked as he stood up, Who would've thought, winning without trying?
 I really am a lucky bastard today!

 But the satisfaction didn’t last, his excitement from his opponent’s reactions disappeared and his body stiffened.
-He fell back into his chair, his pupils dilating, What- what's happening?
-I can't control my body anymore!
+And as he fell back into his chair and slumped, his pupils dilated, What- what's happening?
+My body?!
+It isn’t doing anything!

-Suddenly, he heard laughter, the playing cards had formed eerie mouths as they laughed at him.
-His chips started dancing with each other as a fiery light took over the room.
+Suddenly, he heard laughter, the playing cards on the table had formed eerie mouths as they laughed at him.
+His colorful chips started dancing with each other as a fiery light took over the room.

-The golden phoenix statue had come to life as blazed with fire and flew straight to him.
+The golden phoenix statue had come to life and blazed with fire as it flew straight to him.

-Akira wanted to scream, but suddenly, his mouth had disappeared!
-Just as the phoenix was about to hit him, it tilted upward and flew over him, leaving flames in its wake.
+Akira wanted to scream, badly, he needed for someone to hear him, for someone to help him!
+But his mouth had disappeared!
+And just as the phoenix was about to hit him, it tilted upward and flew over him, leaving flames in its wake.

-Soon, the flames twisted into two shapes, his parents!
+Soon, the flames twisted into two oddly familiar shapes, they were his parents!

-And as his father looked down on him, he was once again reminded of that disappointed look he had tried so hard to forget.
+As his father looked down on him, he was once again reminded of that disappointed look he had tried so hard to forget.
+That look of pity, even a hint of disgust.

-A tear formed in his eyes, as his parents disappeared.
-And everything was quiet, the only one remaining in the room was Tanabe, sinisterly smiling at Akira.
+A tear formed in his eyes, and rolled down his cheek as his parents disappeared.
+Everything was quiet, the only one remaining in the room was Tanabe, who was calmly looking at Akira.

-Already walking toward him, as if Tanabe could read his mind, he said: 'Devil’s breath, a drug mostly used in South-America, but I just added a bunch of other stuff.'
-Tanabe squatted, looking him in the eyes
+Tanabe walked toward him, and as if Tanabe could read his mind, he said: 'Devil’s breath, a drug mostly used in South-America, but I just added a bunch of other stuff.'
+He squatted, looking Akira in the eyes.

 'It's good to see you cry, Mori.'
-His words were filled with buried hate, but his eyes looked filled with pity, with regret.
+Tanabe’s words conveyed strong hate, but Akira could see it in his eyes, pity.

 'Fuck….
 You.'
 Akira spat with his last breath, hate and fear evident in his eyes.